 - Most pre-existing conditions fully shareable after four years of membership

 - Mandatory WellCheck program enrollments for members with certain health conditions

 - Prescription discounts

 - Telehealth available

-- $600 annual allowance for preventive care per person
+- $600 annual allowance for preventive care visit per person

-- Some types of therapy shareable with pre-approval
+- Some therapy and mental health services shareable with pre-approval

 - No maternity sharing for unwed mothers